grafana/agent/docs/sources/flow/reference/components/module.string.md

 ## Component health

-`module.string` is reported as unhealthy if given an invalid configuration or if it fails to start any of the components defined inside of it.
+`module.string` is reported as healthy if the most recent load of the module was successful.

+If the module is not loaded successfully, the current health displays as unhealthy and the health includes the error from loading the module.

 ## Debug information